Mental exhaustion, when you’re chronically ill.

 Lots of things can feel like a threat to you.
-Any kind of change in your life, such work, worry about money or a family member, running late… the list goes on.
+Any kind of change in your life, such as work, worry about money or a family member, running late… the list goes on.

 It’s no wonder you’re exhausted!

 Your legs might uncontrollably shake without you realizing it.
-You might play with your hair, your nails, your pocket or a piece of jewelry.
+You might play with your hair, your nails, your pocket, or a piece of jewelry.